 You can finance your funeral with instalment amounts that are comfortable for your budget and won’t break the bank.
 Paying your prepaid funeral in instalments makes funeral insurance a completely unnecessary product.

-The average price of a Bare prepaid cremation paid off by instalments is around $22 per fortnight for 5 years – with nothing more to pay after that (prices vary depending on your location, as some regions have higher operating costs and government fees).
+*The average national price of a Bare prepaid cremation paid off by instalments is around $127 per month for 2 years - with nothing more to pay after that (price is correct at time of writing and will vary depending on your location, as some regions have higher operating costs and government fees).

 You can learn more in our article funeral insurance vs prepaid funeral plan: what's right for me?